Giannis101/Hades-AntiDebug/README.md

-# Hades - An andvanced and complete anti-debug library for your Windows x64 C++ project
+# Hades - An advanced usermode anti-debug library for your Windows x64 C++ project

 ## Usage
 - Easy to use.